Fan Fic / Power Rangers Take Flight

 - Came Back Wrong: Dillik's attempt to clone Sasha doesn't go very well.

 - Composite Character: Sasha.
 While based on Maria from the original Sentai, her monster forms were actually Radiguet's (whose normal form was turned into an armored form for Trask).

-- Darker and Edgier: Compared to the actual Power Rangers shows made during The '90s, particulary with the introduction of biomass.
+- Darker and Edgier: Compared to the actual Power Rangers shows made during The '90s, particularly with the introduction of biomass.
 However, the author does take care to edit Sentai footage the way it would be edited for Power Rangers (no smoking, drinking or impalement).

 - Dead Fic: While the first season, based on Jetman is entirely complete and stands well on its own, the second season of the fic, which partially adapts Choujuu Sentai Liveman, stopped after the fourth episode and shows no indications of ever getting finished.